xregistry/spec/core/spec.md

 requested by the client - for example, via the `?inline` flag.

-When the Resource is serialized with its domain specific document in the HTTP body, then the `meta` and `versions` scalar attributes MUST appear as HTTP headers and adhere to the following:
+When the Resource is serialized with its domain specific document in the HTTP body, then the `metaurl`, `versionsurl` and `versionscount` attributes MUST appear as HTTP headers and adhere to the following:

 ```yaml
 xRegistry-RESOURCEid: STRING